 Circumcision is a ritual that has been performed by humans for thousands of years.
 It is a long-standing tradition in many societies due to practical, religious, health and cultural reasons, among others.
-The vast majority of male Americans are circumcised (80 percent according to CDC) whereas Europeans have generally ended the practice.
+The vast majority of male Americans are circumcised (between 60-90%, according to the World Health Organization) whereas Europeans have generally ended the practice.
 Why do we continue to circumcise our boys?
 Based on what we know now, are there good reasons for continuing doing so?

 Here are three reasons against the practice of circumcision and three advocating it.

 Arguments against circumcision